 The query result is slightly different from the previous one.

 The noise added to the computation of the query can depend on the privacy parameters, the type of aggregation, and the data itself.
 But in many cases, the result will still convey accurate insights about the original data.
 Here, that’s the case: we can verify this by running a count query directly on the original DataFrame, which gives us the true result.

 total_count = members_df.count() print(total_count)

-We just evaluated our first differentially private query using Tumult Analytics.
+We have evaluated a differentially private count, and seen how the result relates to the true value for this count.
 In the next tutorial, we’ll say a bit more about how privacy budgets work in practice, and evaluate some more complicated queries.